RamenVentures/Operating-Manual/README.md

 Our first step is to quickly filter all of the opportunities we see.

 **Our Goal**

-Decide if a company fits our thesis and we should learn more.
+To decide if your company might fit our thesis and we should learn more.

 If yes, move to [Meeting](#meeting).